Installation

 raygun.Silent(true)

-Raygun4Go provides two ways that you can manually send errors to Raygun as described below.
+Raygun4Go provides three ways that you can manually send errors to Raygun as described below.

 CreateError